oanda/apidocs/v1/forex-labs.md

 #### Input Query Parameters

 instrument
-: _Required_ Name of the instrument to for which to retrieve spread data.
+: _Required_ Name of the instrument to retrieve spread data for.
+All tradable instruments are supported.

 period
-: _Required_ Period of time in seconds for which to retrieve calendar data.
+: _Required_ Period of time in seconds to retrieve spread data for.
 Values not in the following list will be automatically adjusted to the nearest valid value.

 	Valid values are: